Fibromyalgia is a very common condition that is marked by widespread pain with tenderness and other arthritic type conditions.

 This ancient Chinese practice is a form of gentle exercise.
 It works by moving the limbs and muscles slowly, gently and deliberately in several pre-planned movements.
 Similar in some ways to Yoga, it helps to improve the motion and the blood flow in the muscles and the limbs.

-One study done in 2012 used a one hour class in tai chi for 12 weeks.
+One study was done in 2012 using a one hour class in tai chi for 12 weeks.
 Patients found that they had improved pain relief and better quality of sleep after learning tai chi.